Can I donate blood during fasting?

 “Actually, donating blood is a great deed as far as a believer is concerned.
 He or she is taking part in a noble cause in the auspicious month.”

-With the Covid-19 standstill and subsequent arrival of the holy month, the blood reserve at the Bausher Blood Bank, the central blood bank of the country, has been shrinking and it is encouraged both for citizens and residents to come forward to donate blood.
+With the COVID-19 standstill and the following holy month, the blood reserve at the Bausher Blood Bank, the central blood bank of the country has been on a diminishing mode and it encouraged both citizens and residents to come forward to donate blood.

 “We would like to intensify our call for blood donation to reinforce the existing stock of blood to meet emergencies and needs from various healthcare facilities in the country.
 This is especially important in the present circumstances where the number of donors has gone substantially low,” a source at the Blood Services Department said.

-One can visit the Centre between 7.30pm and 11.30pm to donate blood and be a part of the national campaign of blood donation.
+One can visit the Centre between 7.30 pm and 11.30pm to donate this life-saving liquid and be a part of the national campaign of blood donation.

-The Central Blood Bank is encouraging those who don’t fast to visit the Center during the working hours which is, from 8am till 1pm and from 7.30pm to 11.30pm with an exception on Friday when the Bank is open in the evenings.
+The Central Blood Bank is encouraging those who don’t fast to visit the Center during the working hours which is, from 8 till 1pm and from 7.30 to 11.30pm with an exception on Friday when the Bank is open in the evenings, and to donate blood and platelets.

 Last year, in order to encourage the habit of blood donation, the Central Blood Bank had organised two vehicles to visit residential areas near prominent masjids and collect blood from the potential donors after iftar.